R.E.A.L. – Reclaim. Express. Accept. Lead.

 What the Program Offers:

-Youth-led workshops in community (land-based, arts-based, and dialogue-based)
+Youth-led workshops in community (land-based, arts-based, dialogue-based)

 Mental wellness support from Indigenous youth workers, Elders, and clinical counsellors

-Monthly follow-up sessions or
+Monthly follow-up sessions for continuity and support

 Custom youth gatherings, school visits, and seasonal events